What is a Patch testing

 What is involved in a Patch testing

-We use the T.R.U.E patch test series which reflect the most common and important causes of dermatitis.
-Common allergens included in the baseline series include chemicals found in hair dye, fragrances, adhesive, rubber and metals such as cobalt and nickel.
-The 36 patches cover 58 allergens.
+For our patch testing we use the British Baseline series which reflect the most common and important causes of contact eczema and dermatitis.
+In total there are 41 allergens in the series which test for common allergens including chemicals found in fragrances, adhesives, rubber and metals such as cobalt and nickel.

-The Dermatologist will provide patient information leaflets on the allergens that patients test positive for.
-They will help identify what daily items you are using that may contain these items, so that you can avoid coming into contact with these going forward.
-In some cases the Dermatologist uses a patch test to rule out certain skin conditions, so they can diagnose appropriate treatment.
+The Dermatologist will provide patient information leaflets on any allergens that patients may test positive for.
+These leaflets will help identify what daily items you come in contact with, that may contain the allergens you have reactive positive to.
+In some cases, the Dermatologist uses a patch test to rule out certain skin conditions, so they can diagnose appropriate treatment.

 What is the cost of a Patch testing

 What are the risks or potential side effects of Patch testing?